 Most people don’t prefer to buy their rod and reel together as it limits your options.
 But if you don’t mind going with a preset pairing – you can save a good bit of money while still getting great quality products.

-My choice for a rod and reel combo for soft plastics would be the 13 Fishing Kalon A/Blackout Spinning Combo.
-13 Fishing is relatively new to the fishing game but they have made a name with great quality products for even better prices.
-This combo is $120 for both the rod and reel, better than you’ll find buying them separately anywhere else.
+My choice for a rod and reel combo for soft plastics would be the Pflueger President Spinning Combo.
+I’ve used Pflueger spinning reels for years and don’t think there is a better bang for the buck option.
+This combo is $100-$120 for both the rod and reel, better than you’ll find buying them separately anywhere else.

 Even with the cheaper price you aren’t really missing out on upgraded features.
-It is lightweight but strong due to the solid graphite construction and split grip.
-It is felt, but with the split grip it still feels good in the hand.
-Stainless steel guides have zirconia inserts, which adds some sensitivity.
+It is lightweight but strong due to the solid graphite construction.
+It also has a cork handle, my preferred material.
+Stainless steel guides are a downside, but not a killer.

-It isn’t quite up to par with the Fenwick HMG or St. Croix Bass X rods, but it’s in contention with those rods.
+It isn’t quite up to par with the Fenwick HMG or St. Croix Bass X rods, but it’s in contention.
 And you can get it, with a good reel included, for about the same price as just the rod for the others.

 Features you should be looking for in a fishing rod for soft plastics